-Karlsruhe is known for science and technology and the home to the highest court in Germany.
-It dwells on the Rhine Plain amidst the Vosges Mountains, the Black Forest, and the Palatinate Forest.
+Karlsruhe is known for science and technology and is the home to the highest court in Germany.
+It dwells on the Rhine Plain amidst the Vosges Mountains, the Black Forest, and the Palatinate Forest, and is close to Stuttgart.
 Art and culture are exceptionally rich in Karlsruhe as it has always been more copious than most other cities in Germany.
 Perhaps the reason is that it is one of the youngest cities in Germany.
 The city without walls expresses its liberal, open-minded, and stoic side.
 Karlsruhe is also commonly known as the ’Fan City’ owing to its map.
 When Margrave Charles III William founded this city, he placed his palace at the north pinnacle with 32 radiating avenues towards the south, east, and west.
 An aerial view of the city appears like a hand fan.

 The Neoclassical buildings and the findings by Baden’s margraves, high-born dukes, and prince-electors add to Karlsruhe’s vigor and strength.
 Ever since the war ended until 1918, this city has been the home to the Federal Court of Justice and the Federal Constitutional Court in Germany.